2013 Best Practices Awards

 Eligible plants

-Gas-turbine-based powerplants (combined cycle, cogeneration, peaking) in North and South America
+Gas-turbine-based powerplants (combined cycle, cogeneration, peaking) throughout the world.

 Judging/recognition

-Judging/recognition: All entries will receive industry recognition by way of a profile in a special editorial section on Best Practices published in the Q1/2013 issue of the COMBINED CYCLE Journal.
+Judging/recognition: All entries will receive industry recognition by way of a profile in a special editorial section on Best Practices published in the throughout the year in COMBINED CYCLE Journal.
 A panel of judges with asset management experience will select for formal recognition at an industry event next spring, the Best Practices they believe offer the greatest benefit to the industry given today’s demanding goals of improving performance, reliability/availability, and safety, and reducing costs, while satisfying the requirements of ever more challenging regulations promulgated by EPA, NERC, OSHA, regional grids, etc.

 Rules

-1. Entries accepted only from employees of powerplant owners and third-party firms with direct responsibility for managing the operation and maintenance of gas-turbine-based electric generating facilities in the Western Hemisphere.
+1. Entries accepted only from employees of powerplant owners and third-party firms with direct responsibility for managing the operation and maintenance of gas-turbine-based electric generating facilities worldwide.

-2. Maximum of four entries from the same powerplant.
+2. Maximum of ten entries from the same powerplant.

 Entry Guidelines